cartertinney/iot-operations-sdks/dotnet/src/Azure.Iot.Operations.Services/StateStore/README.md

 ## Concept

-IoT MQ deployments come with a [distributed state store](https://github.com/Azure/iotedge-broker/blob/main/docs/state-store/concept-about-state-store-protocol.md#azure-iot-mq-state-store-protocol) and this client allows you to interact with that state store over an MQTT connection.
+Azure IoT Operations ships with a [state store](https://learn.microsoft.com/azure/iot-operations/create-edge-apps/concept-about-state-store-protocol), this client allows you to interact with that state store over an MQTT connection.

 ## Features